 Chalk Paint FAQ #1: Why would I use it instead of regular paint?

 - Chalk paint is perfect for transforming furniture.
-It is not for walls, floors, door, trim, or counter tops, but you can use it on any surface.
+You could use is for walls, floors, door, trim, or counter tops, but remember you have to wax it.
+Waxing takes time, not sure I would want to do it on anything but furniture.
 I would not use it in a kitchen because of the heat on cabinets near the stove or oven may melt the wax.
 I would use polyurethane over the paint, but I read somewhere that Annie Sloan is coming out with a book on how to paint kitchen cabinets with it.
 If you want to paint a kitchen table with it – add a few layers of wax.
 You may need place mats and a new coating of wax every so often.

 - You can wax and glaze over regular latex paint the same way you do with chalk paint, but it doesn’t distress as nicely and may not sink into the paint.
 When sanded, straight latex paint rolls up and shreds a bit.
 With chalk paint, it turns into powder that wipes away leaving a smooth aged looking finish.
 The main selling feature of chalk paint is that whatever you paint does not need to be sanded and primed first.
 This is a huge time saver and makes the process of transforming a piece of furniture much easier.